Divadi/DetMatch/README.md

 By default, all methods are trained on 3 GPUs.

 ## Evaluation & Pre-Trained Models.
 By default, evaluation is done at the end of the training cycle.
-To access pre-trained models and training logs, please download the outputs folder from [here]().
+To access pre-trained models and training logs, please download the outputs folders from [here](https://github.com/Divadi/DetMatch/releases/tag/v0.1.0).

 After downloading, a pre-trained model can be evaluated as such:
 ```